 The courtroom theatrics are certainly very creaky, a fact driven home by the hammy playing from Ford regular Carleton Young as prosecutor Captain Shattuck, who gives a performance straight out of a Victorian melodrama, underlining every point with declamatory gestures and much in the way of snide asides and loud protestations.
-We sneer and boo at him almost from the beginning and he does nothing to change our attitude to him as the film continues, his lame and obvious attempts to misguide the court proving always highly transparent though there is a nice bit when he seems to truly and sincerely lose his temper with Cantrell attempts to thwart what he genuinely believes to be a foregone conclusion.
+We sneer and boo at him almost from the beginning and he does nothing to change our attitude to him as the film continues, his lame and obvious attempts to misguide the court proving always highly transparent, though there is a nice bit when he seems to truly and sincerely lose his temper with Cantrell as he attempts to thwart what he genuinely believes to be a foregone conclusion.

 “A soldier’s life is at stake and this man is playing cheap legal tricks!”